 “When the war started, I didn’t know how I could help,” said Liudmila.
 “It’s horrible that so many people are dying.
 I don’t know what I can do right now except for thanking other volunteers for helping, for being so kind, bringing food, tea, coffee, and everything at the border.
 They even brought blankets.
 It was cold but we were OK because we were touched by their kindness and warmth.
 They gave us love and care.”

 Liudmila speaks Russian, Ukrainian, Romanian, and English.
-Recently she put her language skills to work as a translator for doctors treating refugees at the shelter.
+She put her language skills to work as a translator for doctors treating refugees at the shelter.

-Lord, please be with all crisis workers and volunteers and keep them safe as they make selfless efforts to help others in these difficult situations.
+Lord, please be with all crisis workers and volunteers, and keep them safe as they selflessly help others in these difficult situations.
 Comfort them in this time of distress and ease any pain they may be experiencing.
 Move us to act in ways that honor You, Lord, with generosity, kindness, and goodness.
 Blessed be the name of the Lord, now and forever.

-Briana Piazza, an emergency communications specialist for World Vision, and Mike Bruce, media manager of World Vision in Australia, contributed to this article, as did Sevil Omer from World Vision U.S.
+Cecil Laguardia, communications director for World Vision’s Ukraine crisis response in Chisinau, Moldova; Oleksandra Shapkina, communications and public engagement officer for World Vision in Kyiv, Ukraine; Briana Piazza, emergency communications specialist for World Vision; and Mike Bruce, media manager of World Vision in Australia, contributed to this article, as did Sevil Omer from World Vision U.S.